FoundationDB/fdb-kubernetes-operator/.github/PULL_REQUEST_TEMPLATE.md

 # Description

-*Please include a summary of the change and which radar is addressed.
+*Please include a summary of the change and which issue is addressed.
 If this change resolves an issue, please include the issue number in the description.*

 ## Type of change